 We put together this video that walks you through the process of reserving a permit.

 If you prefer, we are happy to reserve a permit for you on your behalf.
 Give us a call at (218) 663-7150 and we can discuss options and determine availability.

 There is a $6 non-refundable fee for reserving a permit, charged by the Forest Service, and a user fee of $16 per adult per trip.
 Youth, 17 years and under, are $8 per person per trip.
-Golden Access and Golden Age card holders are also $8 per adult per trip.
-Golden cards are available to disabled and senior citizens at any Forest Service office.
+Access Pass card holders are also $8 per person per trip.
+Access Pass cards are available to disabled and senior citizens at any Forest Service office.
 When reserving a permit, make your best guess as to the number of people in your group.
 Changes in group size can be made when the permit is picked up.
-Additional charges or refunds will be charged then at the time the permit is picked up.
+Additional charges or refunds will be completed at the time the permit is picked up.

 Day Use Permits